carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 trolls, and malicious actors.

-Adding a column to our dataframe and classifying tweets according to what sort of entity we think posted them can be a very layer of analysis
+Adding a column to our dataframe and classifying tweets according to what sort of entity we think posted them is a very useful flavor of analysis

 ~~~
-code to add a column to riots_df
+code to add a column to the list of authors we pulled above?
 ~~~

 ![Social Human A icons](../fig/tweeters.png)